 Online dating scams can be easy to fall for, especially when a thief hones in on a victim who’s looking for human connection — and who might be too generous for their own good.

 Forbes reported the story of one woman who got a master’s degree in fine arts at the University of Southern California film school but discovered that she couldn’t command the kind of salary in film that she would need to pay her student loan debt.
-She then decided to enroll at Pepperdine University School of Law to become a lawyer, in hopes of earning more money.
-However, in the years following graduation, she had more than $300,000 in student loan debt and was struggling to get by on her new-lawyer salary of $20,000 per year.
+She then decided to enroll at Pepperdine School of Law in hopes of earning more money as an attorney.
+However, in the years following graduation, she had more than $300,000 in student loan and other debt and was struggling to get by on her entry-level law salary.

 When it comes to choosing a graduate school, experts recommend keeping your total student loan debt at or below your anticipated first-year salary.
 Otherwise, you risk going broke.